efung/gnufmuffin.com/_posts/2014-09-15-cream-cheese-brownies.md

 Making the cream cheese filling was easy.
 I incorporated the sour cream all at once, instead of tempering it gradually, and ended up with small lumps in the mixture.
 This didn't affect the final product though.
-I made one small change, discussed in the article: using two ounces each of bittersweet and unsweetened chocolate, and reducing the sugar to 1 cup.
+I made one small change to the batter, based on a discussion in the article.
+Instead of four ounces of unsweetened chocolate, I replaced half with bittersweet chocolate, reducing the sugar to 1 cup.

 The marbling process is a bit fussy: you need to spread the batter and filling evenly, then microwave some of the batter, drop it over the